The Metric Completion of Outer Space: The completion of an asymmetric metric space

+\begin{defn} Let $(X,d)$ be a forwards complete, minimizing, asymmetric metric space, then $(\hat X, \hat d)$ from Definition \ref{defHat} is an asymmetric metric space called the forwards completion of $(X,d)$. \end{defn}

-One way in which $\hat d$ is different from $d$ is the separation axioms it satisfies.
-Even if $d$ satisfies $d(x,y) = 0 \implies x=y$, $\hat d$ might not.
-This actually happens in $\hat \os$ when $\xi$ is a non-simplicial tree in the completion and $\zeta$ is a simplicial tree obtained from $\xi$ by collapsing the non-simplicial part of the tree.
+\begin{remark} One way in which $\hat d$ may differ from $d$ is the separation axioms it satisfies.
+The function $d$ might satisfy even while $\hat d$ may not.
+This in fact occurs in $\hat \os$ (see the proof of Proposition \ref{isomExtend}). \end{remark}